1938–39 Ranji Trophy

-The 1938–39 Ranji Trophy was the fifth season of the Ranji Trophy.
-Nineteen teams took part in four zones in a knockout format.
+The 1938–39 Ranji Trophy was the fifth edition of the Ranji Trophy, an annual first-class cricket tournament in India.
+Matches were played from 28 October 1938 to 21 February 1939 with a total of twenty teams participating.
+The Army and Delhi both returned and were included in the North Zone.
+The sides were divided into four zonal groups, but the tournament utilised a knockout format.
 Bengal won their first title defeating Southern Punjab in the final.